ON THIS PAGE

 - In the Amazon EC2 Dashboard, select Instances.

-Step 4: Add Network Interfaces for vSRX
+Step 4: Add Network Interfaces for vSRX Virtual Firewall

 AWS supports up to eight interfaces for an instance, depending on the AWS instance type selected.
-Use the following procedure for each of the revenue interfaces you want to add to vSRX (up to seven).
+Use the following procedure for each of the revenue interfaces you want to add to vSRX Virtual Firewall (up to seven).
 The first revenue interface is ge-0/0/0, the second is ge-0/0/1, and so on (see Requirements for vSRX on AWS).

-To add a vSRX revenue interface:
+To add a vSRX Virtual Firewall revenue interface:

 For a private revenue interface (ge-0/0/1 through ge-0/0/7), make a note of the network name you created or the network interface ID.
 You will add the name or interface ID later to the route table created for the private subnet.